 --clerked for Federal District Court Judge Harold H. Greene in Washington, DC, a truly just public servant

---since 2005, helped preserve ecologically important lands as staff member of The Nature Conservancy; currently working with many others to preserve Plum Island!
+--since 2005, helped conserve ecologically important lands and promote reforestation as staff member of The Nature Conservancy; working with others to preserve Plum Island!

----- received selfless help from many Brazilians while writing The End of the Rainy Season: Discovering My Family's Hidden Past in Brazil
+--received selfless help from many Brazilians while researching my first book, The End of the Rainy Season: Discovering My Family's Hidden Past in Brazil

 --became a hip-hop fan thanks to my son, Justin DePay, aka @ahbsnt